Hyle-org/devhub-hyle/docs/concepts/apps.md

 #### Verifier and program ID

-Smart contracts on Hyli rely on a pairing of a zero-knowledge proof scheme (verifier) and a program identifier.
+Apps on Hyli rely on a pairing of a zero-knowledge proof scheme (verifier) and a program identifier.
 Together, these components validate contract proofs.

-Clone a template or write your own program to [get started with smart contract writing](../quickstart/your-first-smart-contract.md).
+Clone a template or write your own program to [get started with app writing](../quickstart/your-first-app.md).

 | Proving scheme | Verifier | Program ID | Template |
 |----------------|----------|---------------------------------------------------|---|